Akhtar-Lab-MPI-IE/MSL2_ensures_biallelic_gene_expression/README.md

 # Allele-specific-project

-This repository includes scripts used for the paper: MSL2 ensures robustness of biallelic expression in mammals.
+This repository includes scripts used for the paper: MSL2 is an allelic dosage sensor in mammals.

 SnakePipes folder includes allele specific pipeline for RNA-seq, TT-seq, ATAC-seq and ChIP-seq analysis.